Oak Processionary Moth – What is it?

 Larvae/ caterpillars will then become noticeable between the months of April to June.
 When the larvae first hatches, they will be no bigger than 2mm.
 By the third stage of their cycle, they will still be no bigger than 1cm in length.
 Between stages 4-6, the caterpillars will begin to spin their own silken nests and will eventually moult to the pupal stage in the nest.
 During this phase, the larvae will usually mass onto the stems/ trunks of trees as shown in the photo above.

-How can Oak Processionary Moth be treated/ controlled?
+How can they be controlled?

 If it is believed there is a case of OPM situated in a nearby area/ a nest is discovered, then the nests can be treated by a professional with the correct knowledge/ experience and equipment.
 Usually, an OPM nest can be treated with an insecticide spray or a bio-pesticide.
 This is the most common method and is usually the most reliable and effective.
 The manual removal of nests can also be carried out but will need to be completed by a fully trained professional as the nests will need to be safely bagged for disposal and incineration.